daattali/beautiful-jekyll/_drafts/how-to-create-your-own-self-care-routines.md

 · I take a “day off” every couple weeks or so.
 My husband and I take turns taking days off.

 · I exercise daily and listen to a podcast.

-Also, my friend Teresa sent me a copy of her Homeschool Mama Self Care book that I won!
-It’s all about tuning in to yourself and taking care of yourself while you homeschool.
-You can find her book here, connect with her on Instagram, or her website.

 **SAVE FOR FUTURE REFERENCE:**